DerelictOrg/DerelictTheora/README.md

 A dynamic binding to [libtheora][1] for the D Programming Language.

-For information on how to build DerelictTheora and link it with your programs, please see the post [Using Derelict][2] at the The One With D.
+Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictTheora and load libtheora at run time.

-For information on how to load the libtheora library via DerelictTheora, see the page [DerelictUtil for Users][3] at the DerelictUtil Wiki.
 In the meantime, here's some sample code.

 ```D
 // Import all of the libtheora modules